skupperproject/refdog/input/resources/link.md

 <section>

 A channel for communication between sites.
-Links serve as a transport for application connections and requests.
+Links carry application connections and requests.
 A set of linked sites constitutes a network.

 **Note:** Links are not usually created directly.
 Instead, you can use an [access token][token] to obtain a link.